ImagingDataCommons/highdicom/docs/sr.rst

   coordinate in the image coordinate system.
 - :class:`highdicom.sr.Scoord3DContentItem`: The value is a 3D spatial
   coordinate in the frame of reference coordinate system.
 - :class:`highdicom.sr.TcoordContentItem`: The value is a temporal coordinate defined relative to some start point.
 - :class:`highdicom.sr.TextContentItem`: The value is a general string.
 - :class:`highdicom.sr.TimeContentItem`: The value is a time.
-- :class:`highdicom.sr.WaveformContentItem`: The value is a time.
+- :class:`highdicom.sr.WaveformContentItem`: The value is a reference to a waveform stored within another DICOM object.
 - :class:`highdicom.sr.UIDRefContentItem`: The value is a UID (unique identifier).

 These classes are all subclasses pf ``pydicom.Dataset`` and you can view and interact with their attributes as you can with any pydicom dataset.